mergesort/Camille/project_docs/local_testing.md

 5. Copy this token and paste it into your `.dev.vars` file as the `SLACK_API_TOKEN` value
    - Note: If you haven't installed the app to your workspace yet, you'll need to do that first by clicking "Install to Workspace" at the top of the OAuth & Permissions page

-### API Host Configuration

-For local development:
-1. Set `API_HOST=http://localhost:8787` in your `.dev.vars` file
-2. This is the address where your local Wrangler development server will be running

 ### Slack Signing Secret

 The Signing Secret is used to verify that requests are coming from Slack: